owInteractive/frontfy-cli/README.md

 # Frontfy CLI

-**Frontfy-cli** aims to generate a new Frontfy Project already configured and with the possibility of creating pages, components and directives.
+**Frontfy-cli** aims to generate a new [Frontfy](https://github.com/owfrontend/frontfy) project already configured and with the possibility of creating pages, components and directives.

 ## Installation